A Guide to Writing a Business Plan

 Legal structure and licences

 What legal structure will the business have?
-Will the proprietor be a sole trader, part of a partnership or a private limited company, or a community interest company (CIC) trading as a social enterprise?
-These decisions will affect the tax liability of the owners and determine when they will pay tax, and hence will have an impact on cash flow.
+Will the owner be a sole trader, part of a partnership or a private limited company, or a community interest company trading as a social enterprise?
+These decisions will affect the tax liability of the owners and determine when they will pay tax, and so will have an impact on cash flow.

 Investors will also be concerned about the legal structure of the business and its impact on liability so it is important to choose the most appropriate legal structure to meet future needs.
-See BIF 32, Choosing the Right Business Legal Structure, for further information.
+See BI0032, Choosing the Right Business Legal Structure, for further information.

 Are any licences needed before trading can begin?
 If so, the plan needs to demonstrate that steps have been taken towards acquiring these.
-Proprietors of business start-ups in the food, childcare and petcare sectors, among others, need to obtain licences from their local authority before they commence trading.
-See BIF 152, Business Activities Regulated by Local Authorities, for further information.
+Owners and operators of business start-ups in the food, childcare and petcare sectors, among others, need to obtain licences from their local authority before they begin trading.
+See BIF152 Business Activities Regulated by Local Authorities for further information.

-See BIF 17, A Checklist for Running a Business from Home, for further information.
+See BIF017 A Checklist for Running a Business from Home for further information.

 How will the business be managed?
 Being organised from the start will make a business more efficient and ultimately more enjoyable to run.
 Even where there is only person involved, it is still worth looking at key skills, responsibilities and management processes at this stage.
 The plan will need to consider the following key management functions: